Regulations on the Management of Pacific Bluefin Tuna Fishing Operation

 Article 9

-Any fishery operator that intends to apply for a Pacific bluefin tuna fishing permit for his/her longline fishing vessel shall fill in the application form (format as shown in Appendix 2) and apply to the central competent authority from January 1 to January 31, with the following documents:
+Any fishery operator that intends to apply for a Pacific bluefin tuna fishing permit for his/her tuna longline fishing vessel shall fill in the application form (format as shown in Appendix 2) and apply to the central competent authority from January 1 to January 31, with the enclosure of the following documents:

 • Appendix 2 Application Form for Longline Fishing Vessels Conducting Pacific Bluefin Tuna Fishing.pdf